 From the 1990s until the beginning of the 21st century, ERP adoption grew rapidly.
 At the same time, the costs of implementing an ERP system began to climb.
 The hardware required to run the software was typically on the premises, with big machines in a server room.
 Both the hardware, and the software licenses, required capital investments depreciated over 5-10 years.
 In addition, organizations nearly always wanted to customize their ERP systems to fit their specific needs, entailing an additional expense of software consultants and training.

 Meanwhile, ERP technology evolved to embrace the internet, with new features and functionality, such as embedded analytics.
 As time went on, many organizations discovered that their on-premises ERP systems couldn’t keep up with modern security demands or emerging technologies, such as smartphones.

-Enter the cloud—or the software-as-a-service (SaaS) delivery model—for ERP.
-When ERP software is "in the cloud," it simply means that it is kept on a network of remote servers, instead of at a company’s location.
-The cloud offers a more affordable alternative for ERP that lowers both operational expenses (OpEx) and capital expenses (CapEx) because it eliminates the need for companies to purchase software and hardware or hire additional IT staff.
-With no costly infrastructure to support, resources can be invested in growth opportunities.
-Employees can shift their focus from managing IT to more value-added tasks.
+Enter the cloud—specifically, the software-as-a-service (SaaS) delivery model for ERP.
+When ERP software is delivered “as a service” in the cloud, it runs on a network of remote servers, instead of inside a company server room.
+The cloud provider patches, manages and updates the software several times a year—rather than an expensive upgrade once every 5-10 years (or more) on premises.
+The cloud can reduce both operational expenses (OpEx) and capital expenses (CapEx) because it eliminates the need for companies to purchase software and hardware, or hire additional IT staff.
+These resources can instead be invested in new business opportunities, and the organization is always up to date on the most recent ERP software.
+Employees can shift their focus from managing IT to more value-added tasks like innovation and growth.

-Built for the digital age, today’s ERP cloud embraces mobile, social, and analytic tools.
-Anything less won’t move an organization forward.
+Built for the digital age, today’s ERP cloud embraces mobile, social, analytics and the latest emerging technologies.
+Anything less won’t move an organization forward